-This security alarm works by NE555 timer and logic gates.
-When the ON-OFF selector is open the input pins of the IC2 timer take the low level from the Q11 collector.
-The security alarm does not work because the IC2 output is high, so the Q12 collector keeps down the Q3-Q4 transistors.
+This security alarm works by NE555 timers and EXOR logic gates.
+When the activation selector is open the circuit does not work because the IC2 output is high, then the Q12 collector turns off the Q3-Q4 transistors.

-When you close the ON-OFF selector the IC2 output turns down with a time delay given by the C5 capacitor.
-Once the security alarm starts working the led turns on.
-If a door sensor changes condition, an output (3 or 11) of the CD4030 logic gate switches on for a bit.
+When the selector gets closed the IC2 output switches off after a time given by the C5 capacitor, so the security alarm starts working.
+If a sensor changes condition, an EXOR logic gate switches on for a bit.

-The IC1 timer switches on and turns down the Q7 transistor, so the IC3 timer starts counting.
-The IC3 output activates the security alarm sound, which stops due to the IC4 timer.
+The IC1 timer turns on, then the IC3 timer starts counting.
+If the circuit is not deactivated, the IC3 output triggers the alarm sound, which is stopped by to the IC4 timer.

-The circuit you see in the video works with a small time delay, because I used small C3-C4 capacitors.
-By using the values indicated in the circuit schematic the security alarm should work with a time delay of about 10-15 seconds.
+The circuit in the video works with a small time delay, because small C3-C4 capacitors have been used.
+By using the values indicated in the circuit diagram the security alarm should work with a time delay of about 10-15 seconds.